1994 Finnish European Union membership referendum

 An advisory referendum on joining the European Union was held in Finland on 16 October 1994.
 56.9% of voters approved of the proposal, with a voter turnout of 70.8%.
 Due to having its own customs jurisdiction, a separate referendum was held in Åland a month later, and was also approved.

+As of 2025, this was the most recent referendum in Finland.